 I think that Oz’s last gift to me personally was this reflective mood.
 She has unknowingly reminded me that my spirituality and humanness are of course intertwined.
 I know that if I come too much from the spiritual side, I lose some of my human quality.
 I can seem aloof and uncaring; I know this because it’s been reflected back to me more than once.
 The fact that I feel this sadness might be a good indication that I’m more balanced at the moment.

 I feel like our yoga practice reflects this interaction between spirituality and humanness.
 There is the obvious physical work and rigor, reminding us just how human we are.
-At the same time this physical work opens up and stimulates thoughts of the spiritual component of who we are as well.
-Reflecting back the balance of the two in our lives.
+At the same time this physical work opens up and stimulates thoughts of the spiritual component of who we are as well and reflects back the balance of the two in our lives.